MaxITService/OneClickPrompts/code-notes.md

 - **Purpose:** Contains UI interaction and state management methods for the floating panel.
 - **Role:** Handles toggling panel visibility and updating the panel appearance from settings.
 The old "hide and clone" mechanism has been completely replaced.
 - **Key functions:**
-  - `togglePanel()`: An `async` function that toggles the floating panel's visibility using a **"destroy and re-create"** mechanism.
-When toggled ON, it destroys the inline buttons and re-creates them inside the panel.
-When toggled OFF, it does the reverse.
+  - `togglePanel()`: An `async` function that toggles the floating panel's visibility.
+When closed, it intentionally triggers the extension's main `publicStaticVoidMain()` initializer, delegating the button re-creation to the robust **"Crash-only"** resiliency engine.
   - `updatePanelFromSettings()`: Updates the panel’s dynamic styles (like position, size, and opacity).

 ### `floating-panel-ui-queue.js`